Skip to content

 4. Stay informed: Regulations evolve, so check for updates before each trip.

-5. Prioritize safety: These rules exist to protect everyone on board.
+5. Prioritize safety: These rules are in place to protect everyone on board.

 FAQs: Flying With Lithium Batteries

 Yes, as long as each is under 100 Wh.
-For power banks between 101-160 Wh, you’re limited to two with airline approval.
+For power banks between 101 and 160 Wh, you’re limited to two with airline approval.

-It’s recommended to inform security officers about spare batteries proactively.
+It’s recommended to inform security officers proactively about spare batteries.
 Some airports require an explicit declaration.

 If a battery isn’t working correctly, tell a flight attendant right away.
 Don’t try to fix it yourself.